Amen-Musingarimi/clinic-db/README.md

 <!-- GETTING STARTED -->

 ## 💻 Getting Started <a name="getting-started"></a>

-> Follow below to get started with the project.

 To get a local copy up and running, follow these steps.